 Kegel exercises help you to strengthen the pelvic floor muscles in which you have to squeeze in or contract the Kegel muscles (lavatory muscles) and hold that position for a few seconds then release them.
 This should be done several times and can be performed almost anywhere.
-How to do?

 Locating your pelvic muscles is not that difficult.
 For women when you take a leak next time try to stop the flow of your urine in mid-stream.
 This is the basic move of Kegel exercise and the muscles you have to work on.
 For ladies who are working on their vaginal muscles, you have to insert your finger in your vagina and contract muscles around it.
 These are the muscles where you have to work on.
 You could also ask your partners help to do Kegels.
 To locate their muscles, men have to contract there anus in such a way that they are avoiding the urge to pass gas.
 After locating the right muscles you have to contract these muscles for 4-5 seconds and release them for 4-5 seconds repeatedly.